Search

 A. Take Care Whom You Date

-1. sometimes our standard for dating someone is pretty shallow, amounting to little more than physical attraction, but that can get us into trouble if the person’s spirit is not quite as handsome
+1. sometimes our standard for dating someone is pretty shallow, amounting to little more than physical attraction, but that can get us into trouble if the person’s spirit is not quite as appealing

 2. it is often difficult to tell this for sure at first, because people are on their best behavior in the beginning, but when signs appear that he or she is not what you thought, something has to be done